J4DER4/EasyPeasy-CTF/README.md

-Automatic solver for picoCTF easypeasy, will also dump the hidden keychain used to decrypt given key.
+Automatic solver for picoCTF easypeasy, will also dump the hidden keychain used to decrypt given flag.

 Requirements: PWNlib, python3